 Less than truckload shipping has become one of the favorite transportation modes among retailers.
 It is characterized by high capacity and affordable shipping costs.
 While the general concept of LTL is easy, understanding the freight class may be complex.

 What is the LTL freight class?

 LTL freight classification is a system created by NMFTA (National Motor Freight Traffic Association) to categorize different types of cargo.
-It is based on several haracteristics and pricing differentiation.
-All commodities are divided into 18 classes, varying from Class 50 to Class 500, and a unique NMFC code is attached to each commodity.
-The higher the class, the higher the rate per hundred pounds shipped is.
+This classification relies on several characteristics and pricing differentiation.
+All commodities are divided into 18 classes, varying from Class 50 to Class 500.
+A unique NMFC code is attached to each entity.
+The higher the class, the higher the rate per hundred pounds is.

 Why is LTL freight class important?

-At GoShip, you will be connected with numerous LTL carriers that can ship freight of any class.
+Our digital platform can assist you with determining the freight class to organize your shipment correctly.
+We aim to make your transportation affordable to ensure proactive and frequent shipping.
+At GoShip, we can connect you with numerous LTL carriers that can ship freight of any class.
 Try using our online free quote tool to start shipping as soon as possible.